CodeIgniter+Smarty - Perfect Together

 <title><?php echo $title;?></title>

 One minor annoyance is that if you have curly braces in your HTML, like inline javascript or inline stylesheets, you need to escape them so they won't be interpreted as Smarty tags.
-To do this, surround the section you want to turn off Smarty with {literal} and {/literal}.
+One way to do this, surround the section you want to turn off Smarty with {literal} and {/literal}.
 Here is an example:

 <script type="text/javascript">